Fallout from riot, virus leaves toxic mood on Capitol Hill - WTMJ

 One Trump-aligned Republican lawmaker, Rep. Marjorie Taylor Greene of Georgia, has started gumming up Democrats’ floor operations by demanding roll calls on routine legislation, testing lawmakers’ patience as already lengthy House proceedings drag into late-night sessions.
 In February, the House voted to remove Greene from her committee assignments because of her lengthy history of outrageous social media posts and other actions.

-While security fencing is set to be removed from the Capitol, metal detectors remain stationed outside the House chamber after some Republican lawmakers vowed to bring their firearms onto the House floor.
+While security fencing is set to be removed from the Capitol, metal detectors remain stationed outside the House chamber after some Republican lawmakers pledged to bring their firearms onto the House floor.

 Trust is low.